TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 This is the server side::

-   import socketserver
+   agiza socketserver

-   class MyUDPHandler(socketserver.BaseRequestHandler):
+   kundi MyUDPHandler(socketserver.BaseRequestHandler):
        """
-       This class works similar to the TCP handler class, except that self.request consists of a pair of data and client socket, and since there is no connection the client address must be given explicitly when sending data back via sendto().
+       This kundi works similar to the TCP handler class, except that self.request consists of a pair of data and client socket, and since there is no connection the client address must be given explicitly when sending data back via sendto().